WeDontPanic/JotoQuickSearch/README.md

 # What is "[Jotoba](https://jotoba.de)?"
 Jotoba is a free online, selfhostable, multi-language japanese dictionary based on lots of various free resources.
 Learn more [here](https://github.com/WeDontPanic/Jotoba/).

-# Why not just use Yomichan?
-Jotoba provides a lot more detailed informations and can sometimes be the preferred method to find out what a word means or how it can be used.
-Furthermode, Yomichan doesn't support other extensions like [Toucan](https://jointoucan.com/).

 # Installation
 Download the plugin from the [Release Tab](https://github.com/WeDontPanic/JotoQuickSearch/releases/)
 <br>